deejaygraham/sketchnoting-for-developers/draft.md

 Even more lofi - brown paper bags and biros - Mauro on twitter a few months back did a whole series of tweets using the the least swankified technology possible to demonstrate that you don't need good kit to produce a useful artefact.

+Personal choice whether to use iPad, tablet or paper and pen.
+It should be something that the interface doesn't stop you getting the work done.
+I see it a bit like the debate over vim vs emacs or eclipse vs visual studio.
+Use what's natural and fastest for you.
+Do what works for you to the point where the tool disappears it should not be in the way.

 <!-- Identify obstacles and explain how to overcome them. -->